-In these units you will be engaged in the design and development of a product that addresses a personal, local or global problem or that meets the needs and wants of a potential end-user/s.
-You will follow a design process to develop your product which will be influenced by a range of factors including the purpose, function and context of the product; user centred design; innovation and creativity; design elements and principles; sustainability concerns; economic limitations; legal responsibilities; material characteristics and properties; and technology.
-You will design for an end-user/s, examine how companies react to market needs and demands then finally produce your product.
+In these units you will be engaged in the design and development of a product that addresses a personal, local or global problem or that meets the needs and wants of a potential enduser/s.
+You will follow a design process to develop your product which will beinfluenced by a range of factors including the purpose, function and context of the product; user centred design; innovation and creativity; design elements and principles; sustainability concerns; economic limitations; legal responsibilities; material characteristics and properties; and technology.
+You will design for an end-user/s, examine how companies react to marketneeds and demands then finally produce your product.
 You will provide documentation of progress, explain and justify any production modifications.
-Unit 4 will require you to engage with your end-user/s to gain feedback throughout the process of production.
-You will make comparisons between similar products to help evaluate the success of the product in relation to the product design factors.
-You will continue to develop and safely manufacture the product you designed in Unit 3, evaluating the quality of the product with reference to criteria and end-user/s feedback.
+Unit 4 will require you to engagewith your end-user/s to gain feedback throughout the process of production.
+You will makecomparisons between similar products to help evaluate the success of the product in relationto the product design factors.
+You will continue to develop and safely manufacture the product you designed in Unit 3, evaluating the quality of the product with reference to criteria end end-user/s feedback.
 You will make judgments about possible improvements and develop relevant user instructions or care labels that highlight the products features for the end user/s.